-- A. Employees may engage in outside employment, provided that such outside employment does not: - (1) Occur at any MERC facilities; - (2) Create a conflict of interest with the employee's MERC duties; or - (3) Create an inability to perform employee's job duties at MERC. - B. Employees who engage in outside employment which is found to violate the above restrictions and who have failed to notify their department director of such employment shall be discharged.
+- A. Employees may engage in outside employment, provided that the following conditions are metsuch outside employment does not: - (1) Occur at any MERC facilities; - (2)(1) It does not Ccreate a conflict of interest with the employee's MERC duties; or - (2) It does not create an inability to perform employee's job duties at MERC; and - (3) They notify their supervisor of the other employment and obtain approval if there is the potential to create a conflict of interest with the MERC duties. - B. If they work at another MERC or Metro facility, employees are responsible for coordinating their schedule with their supervisor to minimize overtime work under the Agreement.

+B.C.
+Employees who engage in outside employment whowhich is are found to violate the above restrictions conditions, and or who have failed to notify their department director supervisor of such employment may be disciplined, as set forth in Article 20 Discipline, including due process and just cause standards shall be discharged.

-ARTICLE 26: EMPLOYEE ASSISTANCE PROGRAM (EAP)
+(Article 26 EAP Moved to Article 8.F; renumberd contract going forward) ARTICLE 26: EMPLOYEE ASSISTANCE PROGRAM (EAP)